Bun implements the

 HMAC in Bun.CryptoHasher

-Bun.CryptoHasher can be used to compute HMAC digests.
-To do so, pass the key to the constructor.
+Bun.CryptoHasher can compute HMAC digests.
+Pass the key to the constructor.

 "blake2b512""md5""sha1""sha224""sha256""sha384""sha512-224""sha512-256""sha512"

-Bun.CryptoHasher, the HMAC Bun.CryptoHasher instance is not reset after .digest() is called, and attempting to use the same instance again will throw an error.
+Bun.CryptoHasher, the HMAC Bun.CryptoHasher instance is not reset after .digest() is called, and using the same instance again throws an error.

 Other methods like .copy() and .update() are supported (as long as it’s before .digest()), but methods like .digest() that finalize the hasher are not.